Tensor products of Leibniz bimodules and Grothendieck rings: Weak Leibniz bimodules

-As for Theorem \ref{monoidal}, the natural isomorphisms are again the ones in the symmetric monoidal category of $\vect_\fbb$, and similar to the previous paragraph, one can verify that these are morphisms in $\Mod_\weak^\bi(\lf)$.
+of weak $\lf$-bimodules. \end{proposition} As for Theorem~\ref{monoidal}, the natural isomorphisms are again the ones in the symmetric monoidal category of $\vect$, and similar to the previous paragraph, one can verify that these are morphisms in $\Mod_{\weak}^{\bi}(\lf)$.

-Clearly, the category $\Mod^\bi(\lf)$ of all $\lf$-bimodules is a full subcategory of $\Mod_\weak^\bi(\lf)$.
+Clearly, the category $\Mod^{\bi}(\lf)$ of $\lf$-bimodules is a full subcategory of the category $\Mod_{\weak}^{\bi}(\lf)$ of weak $\lf$-bimodules.
 In fact, more is true: The forgetful (or underlying or inclusion or restriction) functor

 admits the left adjoint induction functor